Skip to content

 Does Rewrait use my text to train AI models?

 No. Text you submit is processed to return the rewrite and is not used to train Rewrait's models or any third-party model.
 On Team plans this is contractual: a written no-training guarantee plus a DPA.
-The design backs the policy.
-Rewrait only receives text on demand - when a user selects something or dictates a draft and triggers a shortcut - so there is no standing stream of your company's writing to mine in the first place.
+Rewrait limits when text is received and retained.
+It receives text only when a user selects text or dictates a draft and triggers a shortcut.
+It does not continuously collect your company's writing.
 Rewrite history is off by default, meaning even your own past rewrites are not retained unless you opt in, and feedback events never store text.
 The AI subprocessors that perform rewrites (OpenAI and Google Gemini) see only the text of the specific request, plus whatever approved source context the shortcut is configured to read.

 What happens to my text after a rewrite?

 It comes back to you and, by default, that is the end of it.
-The pipeline is short: your selected text and the shortcut's approved context go to the AI provider, the rewrite comes back, and the replacement happens in your app.
+Your selected text and the shortcut's approved context go to the AI provider.
+The provider returns the rewrite, and Rewrait replaces the selected text in your app.
 Rewrait does not store the text unless you have turned on rewrite history, which is off by default.
-If you do enable history - some users want a record of past rewrites - every item can be deleted individually, and turning history off again stops new items from being saved.
-Thumbs-up and thumbs-down feedback is recorded as an event without the underlying text, so quality signals never become a copy of your writing.
+If you enable history, every item can be deleted individually, and turning history off again stops new items from being saved.
+Thumbs-up and thumbs-down feedback is recorded as an event without the underlying text.
 Voice dictation works the same way: audio is transcribed by Deepgram at the moment you dictate, and the transcript follows the same rules as typed text.

 Can Rewrait edit or delete files in Notion, Confluence, or Google Docs?

-No. All three integrations request read-only OAuth scopes, so Rewrait is technically unable to write, move, or delete anything in your docs - the permission is never granted, not merely unused.
-Access is also narrower than read-everything: the workspace owner approves a whitelist of specific sources, and shortcuts can only read pages on that list.
-Each source is fetched read-only, cached to limit repeat fetches, and capped at 12,000 characters, so a shortcut pulls the policy section it needs rather than syncing your knowledge base.
+No. All three integrations request read-only OAuth scopes, so Rewrait is technically unable to write, move, or delete anything in your docs.
+The permission is never granted, not merely unused.
+The workspace owner approves a whitelist of specific sources, and shortcuts can read only pages on that list.
+Each source is fetched read-only, cached to limit repeat fetches, and capped at 12,000 characters.
+Rewrait does not sync the full knowledge base.
 OAuth tokens for these connections are stored AES-encrypted, and the owner can disconnect an integration at any time, which severs access immediately.
 If your security review needs the exact scope strings we request from each provider, email [email protected] and we will send them.

 Is Rewrait SOC 2 certified?